 Remember – if you are using any tool or piece of equipment that is not ordinarily used in a kitchen, make absolute certain it has been sterilized and rust-free.
 Do not use any tools that have oil, chemicals or any other dangerous substance on them.
 Remember, you want a totally user-friendly kitchen!

-Mallet to Pound Meat – (Rubber Mallet (to pound your meat flat, put it in a zip top bag or between sheets of waxed paper first)
+Mallet to Pound Meat – Use a rubber mallet.
+To pound your meat flat, put it in a zip top bag or between sheets of waxed paper first.
+This prevents bits and pieces from flying everywhere!

 Cupcake Pan – Use canning rings.
 Place the rings on a baking sheet that has been lined with Parchment paper.
 Place a cupcake paper in each ring.
 Fill each paper to 2/3 full, and bake as directed.